-Coordinated technical and policy input in the form of recommendations, white papers, or other communications.
+Coordinated collaborative technical and policy input in the form of recommendations, white papers, biological information sets, or other communications.

-3. Participation in coordinated presentations to the NPCC, BPA, and/or other policy-makers to express positions or recommendations from individual agencies and tribes or coalitions of agencies and tribes on Columbia River issues.
+3. Evaluation: The fish and wildlife managers provide policy and technical contributions through these forums in the form of specific consensus based recommendations and supporting analyses related to performance measures and standards and experimental designs necessary to collect and assess information.
+Participation in coordinated presentations to the NPCC, BPA, and/or other policy-makers to express positions or recommendations from individual agencies and tribes or coalitions of agencies and tribes on Columbia River issues.
 The representatives should review decision material and talking points, prepare panel or individual presentations to decision-makers, and attend meetings and participate in presentations.
 This does not necessarily assume that all communications will have a consensus view, but rather the communications will be coordinated and different perspectives well understood.

 Deliverables: Coordinated presentations and participation on topical issues in regional forums.
+Collaborative contributions of data and analyses into the Status of the Resource Report and other monitoring and evaluation systems.